 I also take Pet bereavement very seriously.

-Occasionally some people prefer a longer session, this can be arranged by mutual agreement.
+Occasionally some people prefer a longer session, this can be arranged by mutual agreement, at an additional fee.

-If you are ex-Military personal the first session is free.
+If you are ex-Military personal or frontline NHS staff, the first session is FREE.

-8am-8pm weekdays.
-Fortnightly Saturdays 9am-4pm, for a one off, initial consultation.
+9am-8pm weekdays.
+Saturdays 9am-4pm, for a one off, initial consultation.